Naam Katra Isai

-Naam Katra Isai (When Music Cries) is a 2023 Malaysia Tamil-language drama musical film directed by Saresh D7 in his directorial debut.
+Naam Katra Isai is a 2023 Malaysia Tamil-language drama musical film directed by Saresh D7 in his directorial debut.

 Naam Katra Isai was released theatrically on 23 November 2023.

 Plot

-Fueled by an unwavering passion for music, a young woman sets out on a journey to make her mark in the music industry.
-Yet, as one artist garners more acclaim than the other, the emergence of newfound fame and ego poses a threat, potentially steering her away from her initial path.
+A young woman sets out on a journey to make her mark in the music industry.
+Yet, as one artist garners more acclaim than the other, the emergence of fame and ego poses a threat, potentially steering her away from her path.